-[Editorial update: TQSL v2.5.3 has now been released.
-I have tested Ham Radio Deluxe with v2.5.3 and I have found no problems.
+[Editorial update: Subsequent versions of TQSL have been released.
+I have tested Ham Radio Deluxe with v2.5.4 and I have found no problems.
 Contrary to the release notes for TQSL 2.5.3, the data errors that began occurring with TQSL v2.5.2 are NOT caused by "defective logging programs."
 Only the user can ensure that the data that goes into their TQSL and log locations is accurate.]

 Allow me to first describe some background.